escobaradelaida/AdelaidaEscobar_hw6TH_csi3150_fs2024/readme.md

   }
 }
 ```
-Explanation: This will update te displayed time every second.
+Explanation: This will update the displayed time every second.
 Within the `if (time < 0)`, if the timer reaches 0, it automatically selects the correct answer, clears the timer, disables the options, and will show the "Next" button.

 - **`showQuetions()`**: Displays the current question and the options that correspond to that question.
 ```javascript